argonne-lcf/THAPI-spack/README.md

 # THAPI-spack
-This is a spack environement for THAPI.
+This is a spack environment for THAPI.

 ## How to install THAPI

-This assume that you have a valid `spack` in your path
+This assumes that you have a valid `spack` in your path

 ```
 git clone https://github.com/argonne-lcf/THAPI-spack